As of Sept. 30, 2021, California introduced the ABC testing exemptions to its law aimed at...

 Responsibility of Employers

 First, failure-to-comply notices will be served to the business owner to warn them of the impending fines.
 If the business continues to not comply, it will be fined $250 per employee after 90 days.
-Moreover, if the problem isn’t rectified, the fines could rise up to $750 per employee.
+Moreover, if the problem isn’t rectified, the fines could rise to $750 per employee.

 FREQUENTLY ASKED QUESTIONS